Exsiccata: Early history

-The majority of the 2,200 known exsiccatae appeared in the 19th century.
+The majority of the 2,500 known exsiccatae and exsiccata-like specimen series appeared in the 19th century.
 They are often specialised by a single organism group or geographical region.
 Two examples:

 Alexander Braun, Gottlob Ludwig Rabenhorst and Ernst Stizenberger have distributed Die Characeen Europa's in getrockneten Exemplaren, unter Mitwirkung mehrerer Freunde der Botanik, gesammelt und herausgegeben von Prof. A. Braun, L. Rabenhorst und E. Stizenberger in 1878 and Thomas Drummond published Musci Americani; or, specimens of the mosses collected in British North America, and chiefly among the Rocky Mountains, during the Second Land Arctic Expedition under the command of Captain Franklin, R.N. by Thomas Drummond, Assistant Naturalist ... in 1828.

 Some series are devoted to organisms of economical or medicinal relevance, and thus of interest for pharmacists, plant pathologists, veterinarians, people working in horticulture, agriculture and forestry.
 Felix von Thümen published some exsiccatal series of this kind, e.g., Herbarium mycologicum oeconomicum.

 Relevance in science

 Exsiccatae are well-known reference systems in collection-based life science and biodiversity research.
 Especially in early, large and widely distributed series like the Fungi Rhenani of Karl Wilhelm Gottlieb Leopold Fuckel, many taxonomic type specimens are among the 2,700 numbered specimen units, now labelled as isotypes or lectotypes.

-In 2001, a web portal with underlying database called "IndExs" was published with the goal of gathering and providing bibliographic information on all types of exsiccatae and exsiccata-like series.
-Currently more than 2,200 series with more than 1,300 editors are known.
+In 2001, a web portal with underlying database called IndExs – Index of Exsiccatae was published with the goal of gathering and providing bibliographic information on all types of exsiccatae and exsiccata-like series.
+Currently more than 2,500 series with more than 1,300 editors are known.
 The editors are often well known as taxonomists.
 In the case that they published exsiccatae, the series are explicitly cited in Frans Stafleu and Richard Sumner Cowan's standard work Taxonomic Literature: A Selective Guide to Botanical Publications and Collections, with Dates, Commentaries, and Types (7 volumes) and in the 8 volumes of the supplement series with the first 6 co-authored by Erik Albert Mennega.
 How many issues (= sets) of an exsiccata is published and distributed is often unknown.
 In large institutional herbaria (see List of herbaria), the exsiccatae are often not kept in their original sets, but each single numbered specimen unit is inserted in the general collections and filed under the current taxon name, e.g. in M and in HUH (FH).